About local teaching centres

-We work with a network of around 120 institutions all over the world.
-Each of these has met a set of quality requirements to ensure that they have the capabilities and expertise to support our courses.
+We work with a network of over 120 institutions all over the world.
+Each of these has met a set of quality requirements to ensure that they have the capabilities and expertise to support our programmes.

-Institutions that enter into an agreement with the University will be known as University of London Recognised Teaching Centres.
+Institutions that enter into an agreement with the University are referred to as University of London Recognised Teaching Centres.

 What support do you receive?

-Some of our recognised institutions offer lectures and seminars.
+Some of our Recognised Teaching Centres offer lectures and seminars.
 This allows you to discuss academic issues in small groups with a tutor.

 Classes may be provided full-time or part-time.
 Check that the level of support fits with your schedule.